Broadcast Nationally on Public Television (April 2021).

 At the age of sixteen, Edith Eger was sent to Auschwitz.
-Hours after her parents were killed, Nazi officer Dr. Josef Mengele, forced her to dance for his amusement and this dance turned into her survival.
+Hours after her parents were killed, Nazi officer Dr. Josef Mengele (The Angel of Death), forced her to dance for his amusement.
+This dance saved her life.

 The Holocaust Education Film Foundation was formed to preserve first-person narratives of Holocaust Survivors through documentaries.

-Beginning with “To Auschwitz and Back – The Joe Engel Story,” which was followed by “Surviving Birkenau – The Dr. Susan Spatz Story” and the soon to be released “From the Holocaust to Hollywood – The Robert Clary Story”, our work has provided an outlet to preserve history.
-Our hope is that future generations may learn from these stories and heed the warning of those who experienced the worst of humanity; attempting to keep history from repeating itself.
+Beginning with “To Auschwitz and Back – The Joe Engel Story,” which was followed by “Surviving Birkenau – The Dr. Susan Spatz Story” and “From the Holocaust to Hollywood – The Robert Clary Story”, the Foundation’s work has provided an outlet to preserve history.
+The hope is that future generations may learn from these stories and heed the warning of those who experienced the worst of humanity; attempting to keep history from repeating itself.

 HOW TO ORDER: